HTR2A/SYD-UNI-CyberSec-Bootcamp/13 -  Cloud Security/Cloud_Setup.md

 - Add the NSG to my resource group and provide it with a recognizable name.
 - Configured **inbound security rules** to block all traffic initially, then added specific rules for allowing certain types of traffic, such as SSH.

+**Security Note:** "Before removing the default deny-all rule, ensure that specific allow rules are configured and thoroughly tested to prevent unauthorized access to your virtual network.
+Removing this rule without proper security measures can expose your resources to potential threats."

 ![inbound_rules](https://github.com/user-attachments/assets/dff73cb6-4513-47a4-93b5-122aff7d6c8b)
 ![inbound_rules_2](https://github.com/user-attachments/assets/959525c6-0226-4beb-ac72-d740ef4ab8cd)